 Low-Income Pass Lottery

-The Low Income Pass Lottery is intended for people who would otherwise not be able to attend without considerable financial assistance.
-Guidelines:
+The Low Income Pass Lottery awards selected entrants a complimentary Expo Plus Pass.
+The lottery is intended to help game professionals who would otherwise not be able to attend without financial assistance.

-- If you are awarded a pass, GDC will automatically register you
+- If you are awarded a pass, you will be automatically registered by the GDC team.

-- Low Income passes are non-transferrable and have no cash value
+- Passes are non-transferrable and have no cash value.

 Apply to Work for an All Access Pass